Kathy Whitworth: Professional career

 In 1962, Whitworth won her first tournament, the Kelly Girls Open.
-Between that and her victory in the United Virginia Bank Classic in 1985, she won 88 tournaments on the LPGA Tour, the highest number of any player, including on the men's PGA Tour.
+Between that and her victory in the United Virginia Bank Classic in 1985, she won 88 tournaments on the LPGA Tour, the highest number of any player in the history of professional golf, including on the men's PGA Tour.
 Six were major championships.
-In 1974, she won the Orange Blossom Classic for the fifth time, one of only four LPGA golfers have won the same tournament five times.
+In 1974, she won the Orange Blossom Classic for the fifth time, one of only four LPGA golfers to have won the same tournament five times.
 She was the U.S. team captain at the inaugural Solheim Cup match in 1990.
 She was the first LPGA player to earn $1 million, in 1981.

 Whitworth was LPGA Player of the Year seven times between 1966 and 1973, won the Vare Trophy for best scoring average by an LPGA Tour player a record seven times between 1965 and 1972, and was inducted into the LPGA Hall of Fame in 1975 and into the World Golf Hall of Fame in 1982.
 She was named Associated Press Female Athlete of the Year in 1965 and 1967.
 She was Named "Golfer of the Decade" by Golf Magazine for the years 1968 to 1977 during the 1988 Centennial of Golf in America celebration.
 She received the 1986 William Richardson Award from the Golf Writers Association of America for consistent outstanding contributions to golf.
 She is also a member of the New Mexico Hall of Fame, Texas Sports Hall of Fame, Texas Golf Hall of Fame, and the Women's Sports Foundation Hall of Fame.